 04:28 –How Joint Chiefs Chairman Admiral Mike Mullen’s assertion that the war in Afghanistan is a war for the “trust and confidence” Afghani people translates tactically into a day in the life of US Armed Forces public affairs officer, internal communications as a catalyst for external communications and handling international media relations.

-06:56 – The challenge of dealing with journalists who try to get US Armed Forces to take a position on whether a war is right or wrong, since the decision to go to war is never made by the US Armed Forces, but rather by the President of the United States of America.
+06:56 – The challenge of dealing with journalists who try to get the US Armed Forces to take a position on whether a war is right or wrong since the decision to go to war is never made by the US Armed Forces, but rather by the President of the United States of America.

 08:52 – Participating in social media without compromising operational security.